bioinfo-pf-curie/RNA-seq/docs/installation.md

 Note that in this case, the environment will be created in the `cache/work` folder.

 Otherwise, you can look at the [`utils/conda`](../utils/conda/README.md) folder to create and install an internal conda environment.
-In this case, you will be able to run the pipeline with `-profile internal`. createdwill bethe environmentNote that in this case,
+In this case, you will be able to run the pipeline with `-profile condaPath`.
+See the `curie.config` for details.

 ## 4) Reference genomes